Doctor – Patient Communication

-Effective doctor-patient communication is essential when building a therapeutic doctor-patient relationship.
+Effective healthcare provider-patient communication is essential when building a therapeutic relationship.
 This is important in the delivery of high-quality health care.
-The doctor-patient relationship can be complex.
+The healthcare provider-patient relationship can be complex.
 Typically, the patient enters into this relationship in a distressed state and wants to be made more comfortable as well as emotionally and spiritually relieved by the outcome of the interaction.

-Functional GI disorders present a special challenge to the doctor-patient interaction for several reasons.
+Functional GI disorders, like irritable bowel syndrome (IBS), present a special challenge to the healthcare provider-patient interaction for several reasons.

 First, functional GI disorders are characterized, in most cases, by vague symptoms of variable intensity.
 Many times, these symptoms involve the most intimate anatomic areas of the body.
-The sensitivity of these issues can complicate the task for the patient who needs to express them in terms that the physician can interpret to formulate a diagnosis.
+This can make it difficult for the patient to express their symptoms and also difficult for the provider to formulate a diagnosis.

-Secondly, the physician is hampered by the absence of obvious structural lesions which often lessens the likelihood of devising a specific medical intervention that is successful.
-In some cases, the physician’s own anxiety can be increased by the lack of a symptom complex that leads to well-understood disease entities, such as parasites or lactose intolerance.
-This deficiency, in turn, often leads both physician and patient to over-investigate the symptoms.
+Secondly, without obvious structural lesions it is difficult to find a specific medical intervention that is successful.
+In some cases, the provider’s own anxiety can be increased by the lack of a symptom complex that leads to well-understood disease entities, such as parasites or lactose intolerance.
+This deficiency, in turn, often leads the provider and patient to over-investigate the symptoms.

-Having fairly precise answers to these questions can be extraordinarily helpful to a physician in formulating a working diagnosis.
-Physicians describe their initial history-taking as the “history of the present illness.”
-And this phrase means just that: Physicians like to start out with the complaint as currently perceived.
+Having fairly precise answers to these questions can be extraordinarily helpful in formulating a working diagnosis.
+Healthcare providers describe their initial history-taking as the “history of the present illness.”
+And this phrase means just that they like to start out with the complaint as currently perceived.

-What the pain was like months or years ago is less helpful to the physician.
+What the pain was like months or years ago is less helpful.
 If your symptoms fluctuate, keep a diary of them and the activities in your daily life that are associated with exacerbation or relief of GI symptoms.

 Important clues, which are oftentimes subtle, can become apparent in the course of journal keeping over a few weeks.

-Alleviation of concerns is uppermost in a patient’s mind when visiting a physician.
-However, many times, the concerns of the patient are dramatically different from those of the physician.
+Alleviation of concerns is uppermost in a patient’s mind when visiting a provider.
+However, many times, the concerns of the patient are dramatically different from those of the provider.

-It is absolutely critical that you clearly and directly voice your concerns to your physician.
-“Could I possibly have cancer?” or any other question that is prompted by fear should be immediately brought to your physician’s attention.
-The phrase, “There are no stupid questions,” always applies in the doctor’s office.
+It is absolutely critical that you clearly and directly voice your concerns.
+“Could I possibly have cancer?” or any other question that is prompted by fear should be immediately brought to their attention.
+The phrase, “There are no stupid questions,” always applies in the provider’s office.

-If you feel devalued or ignored when you raise emotionally loaded questions, you should consider changing your physician.
-The intangible chemistry between doctor and patient is of critical importance to any successful therapeutic endeavor.
-If you do not feel comfortable with your physician or your needs and concerns are not being met, change to another one.
-The best of physicians and the most delightful of patients may not “click” and a “no fault divorce” is infinitely preferable to a long-suffering and unproductive therapeutic relationship.
+If you feel devalued or ignored when you raise emotionally loaded questions, you should consider changing your healthcare provider.
+The intangible chemistry between the healthcare provider and patient is critical to any successful therapeutic endeavor.
+If you do not feel comfortable or your needs and concerns are not being met, change to another one.

-Functional GI disorders many times demand that a physician take a history of very intimate areas of your life that center around bodily elimination and sexual functioning.
-If the patient is female and the doctor is male, we have found it extremely helpful for a female assistant to be present during the history taking and always present for the physical examination.
+Functional GI disorders many times demand that a healthcare provider take a history of very intimate areas of your life that center around bodily elimination and sexual functioning.
+If the patient is female and the provider is male, we have found it extremely helpful for a female assistant to be present during the history taking and always present for the physical examination.

 If such techniques can make you as a patient feel more comfortable, make your desires known.
-Rare is the physician who will not accommodate any reasonable request which will make a patient more comfortable.
+It is rare that these accommodations and requests is denied.
 Again, you need to ask.

 Psychotherapy, both individual and group, and peer support groups, can be extremely helpful in relieving the pain associated with these traumatic experiences.
 But this information needs to be known before solutions can be sought.
 The decision about when and how to reveal this information is entirely up to the patient.

-A critical period of doctor-patient communication occurs at the end of any office visit.
-Doctor visits are universally stressful for patients.
-(I can vouch for that; remember all doctors have been patients at one time, too!)
+A critical period of communication occurs at the end of any office visit.
+Healthcare visits are universally stressful for patients.
+(I can vouch for that; remember all healthcare providers have been patients at one time, too!)

-Doctor visits should always conclude with a set of treatment recommendations that are fully detailed.
+Healthcare visits should always end with treatment recommendations that are fully detailed.
 These recommendations often include instructions on how to prepare for diagnostic tests, descriptions of medications and their side effects and directions on modifying your diet.

-If you do not understand them at first, ask your doctor to repeat them.
-If you still need extra support, the physician or an assistant is usually more than willing to spend time after the formal visit going over the details of treatment.
+If you do not understand them at first, ask your healthcare provider to repeat them.
+If you still need extra support, the provider or an assistant is usually more than willing to spend time after the formal visit going over the details of treatment.

-Remember, it is to the physician’s advantage to have a patient who is properly following the treatment recommendations.
-Many physicians’ offices provide written information on topics such as proper nutrition and medications and their side effects.
+Remember, it is to the healthcare providers advantage to have a patient who is properly following the treatment recommendations.
+Many provider offices offer written information on topics such as proper nutrition and medications and their side effects.

-You can also obtain IFFGD brochures or publications about functional GI disorders and other education materials from your physician.
+You can also obtain IFFGD brochures or publications about functional GI disorders and other education materials from your healthcare provider.
 Be sure to ask for any available materials.

-Finally, remember that your relationship with your doctor does not end at the front door.
-If questions or concerns arise, call your physician!
-Remember, the most successful doctor-patient relationships are those in which both the patient and physician feel comfortable and confident in each other’s ability to communicate.
+Finally, remember that your relationship with your healthcare provider does not end at the door.
+If questions or concerns arise, call them!
+Remember, the most successful healthcare provider-patient relationships are those in which both the patient and provider feel comfortable and confident in each other’s ability to communicate.

 Source